This is the documentation for fish, the friendly interactive shell.

 When the shell tells the kernel to execute the file, it will use the interpreter

 For a script written in another language, just replace

 /bin/bash with the interpreter for that language.
 For example:

 /usr/bin/python for a python script, or

-This line is only needed when scripts are executed without specifying the interpreter.
+The shebang line is only used when scripts are executed without specifying the interpreter.
 For functions inside fish or when executing a script with

 fish /path/to/script, a shebang is not required (but it doesn’t hurt!).

 When executing files without an interpreter, fish, like other shells, tries your system shell, typically

 /bin/sh.
 This is needed because some scripts are shipped without a shebang line.